bparanj/Essential-TDD/en/03-command-query-separation/03-command-query-separation.markdown

 ## Objectives ##

-- How to fix Command Query Separation violation ?
+- How to fix violation of Command Query Separation principle  ?
-- Illustrate how to fix abuse of mocks.
+- How to fix abuse of mocks ?
-- Illustrate how to write focused tests.
+- How to write focused tests ?
 - How to deal with external dependencies in your domain code ?

 ## Before ##